Photography Licensing Invoice Extraction: Brand AP Guide

 Territory and media rights are just as important.
 Worldwide use is different from North America only.
 Paid social is different from owned web, and print collateral is different from out-of-home or broadcast.
 Some invoices also add carve-outs or exclusions, which means a simple "licensed" status is not enough.
 Scope matters for the same reason.
 A usage grant may apply only to one campaign, one product line, one brand, or one market segment.
 Exclusivity can narrow the field further, especially when the invoice grants category exclusivity rather than blanket exclusivity.

-Renewal terms, extension pricing, and overrun fees should also be captured as part of photography invoice usage rights, not treated as a later exception.
+Renewal terms, extension pricing, and overrun fees belong in the same rights dataset, not in a later exception note.
 They often determine what happens when a campaign needs to keep running after the original term or when usage expands into a new territory or medium.
 Teams that do not extract those terms early usually rediscover them only when a renewal request, dispute, or invoice true-up lands on someone's desk.

 This is not just process preference.
 ASMP's guide to photography licensing agreements explains that photography licensing agreements should define duration, rights granted, and geographic and media restrictions, because those terms determine how long and where an image may be used.
 For operations teams, the practical implication is clear: if those fields matter enough to define the license, they matter enough to extract from the invoice and store as searchable metadata.
 The safest approach is to standardize those values into controlled columns or enumerations while preserving the original language for audit and interpretation.